A System-Theoretic Approach to Hawkes Process Identification with Guaranteed Positivity and Stability

-To overcome these limitations, we model the HIR via the (sign-indefinite) orthonormal Laguerre basis and formulate a constrained LS estimation framework.
-Our system-theoretic contributions are threefold.
-First, we derive explicit, dimension-independent bounds on the eigenvalues of the asymptotic Gram matrix for this OrthoNormal Hawkes-Laguerre (ON-HL) model, guaranteeing a well-conditioned estimator.
-Second, we circumvent numerical errors by computing the regressors and the empirical Gram matrix exactly via their continuous-time state-space realizations.
-Finally, we establish the necessary and sufficient conditions for a non-negative HIR under the ON-HL formulation.
-This allows us to cast the constrained LS problem as a tractable semidefinite program (SDP) that simultaneously guarantees both positivity and system stability.
+To overcome these limitations, we model the HIR via the sign-indefinite orthonormal Laguerre basis and formulate a constrained LS estimation framework.
+Our system-theoretic contributions are threefold. \clrb{ (i) Extending Wahlberg’s condition-number analysis from discrete-time linear systems \cite{Wahl91} to point processes, we establish the well-conditioning of the asymptotic Gram matrix of the proposed OrthoNormal Hawkes-Laguerre (ON-HL) model, independent of the model order.
+We then develop the full toolkit needed to identify an ON-HL model. (ii) We repurpose the classical continuous-time state-space realization \cite{Solo12} in a new LS setting to efficiently compute the empirical Gram matrix in continuous time via a Lyapunov equation, which is, to our knowledge, new. (iii) We provide the first sum-of-squares (SOS) positivity constraint for Hawkes processes and introduce a novel trace-based equivalence that yields a convex semidefinite program (SDP) enforcing both positivity and stability.}

 We organize the paper as follows.
 Section \ref{sec:pre} reviews the Hawkes process preliminaries and Laguerre polynomial properties.
-Section \ref{sec:ls} formulates an unconstrained centered LS problem for ON-HL identification, proving that the asymptotic Gram matrix is well-conditioned.
-We also provide efficient computational methods for the empirical quantities via a state-space characterization.
-Section \ref{sec:cls} formulates the SDP problem for a positive and stable ON-HL model.
+Section \ref{sec:ls} formulates an unconstrained centered LS problem for ON-HL identification, providing \clrb{the condition-number bounds and the efficient state-space-based computations.} Section \ref{sec:cls} formulates the SDP problem for a positive and stable ON-HL model.
 Section \ref{sec:sim} contains comparative simulations, and Section \ref{sec:con} concludes the paper.
-All proofs are in the Appendix.

 \mysec{Preliminaries} We review the properties of the Hawkes process and the Laguerre polynomials.
 We provide the theoretical basis of the synthesis of point process statistics and systems theory.